Wireless access at Indiana University and Purdue University

 Instructions for Purdue users at IU

-If you are a Purdue affiliate and need Internet access or need assistance with the Purdue VPN site or Purdue VPN client, contact ITAP using one of the methods listed at Purdue University Information Technology.
+If you are a Purdue affiliate and need internet access or need assistance with the Purdue VPN site or Purdue VPN client, contact ITAP using one of the methods listed at Purdue University Information Technology.

 Wireless access is widely available on IU campuses.